gthardy/EncryptedConnectionStrings/README.md

 # Encrypt/Decrypt Connection String from App.Config
 I have been investigating centralizing encrypted connections strings for multiple data sources across many servers.
-In this scenario let’s say you have a few development servers an integration server, a user acceptance server and finally a set of production servers.
+In this scenario you have a few development servers.
+Perhaps an integration server, a user acceptance server and finally a set of production servers.
 Your applications connect to multiple line-of-business resources both development and production data.
-So you need a place to store these in repositories without having to change your code each time you deploy them to the next environment.velopers for developers.
+You need a place to store these in repositories without having to change your code each time you deploy them to the next environment.

 # License